District Council of Yatala: History

 The council was proclaimed on 16 June 1853 with Thomas Abbot, Daniel Brady, John Chamberlain, John Harvey and John Ragless, the younger, appointed as inaugural councillors.

 At the time its establishment, Yatala District Council area covered approximately 58 sqmi on what is now the inner suburbs north-west, north and north-east of Adelaide.
 It originally extended from Little Para River in the north which was the boundary with the Hundred of Munno Para (where Salisbury Township was established in 1847-48 by John Harvey), to the River Torrens in the south and south-east, and to Torrens Road and the borders of the former City of Port Adelaide in the west.
 The council area covered a major central portion of the cadastral Hundred of Yatala.
 North Adelaide's parklands and the River Torrens formed the southern boundary of the council area.

 The council area included the villages of Enfield, Prospect, Klemzig and Walkerville.
 Surveying of Yatala was started in 1837 and continued until completed in late 1850s.
 The survey showed the area had limited fresh water.

 The first Clerk, Collector, and Surveyor to the District Road Board of the Hundred of Yatala, was appointed in 1850.
 This was architect Edward Prowse, who later came to prominence in Geelong, Victoria.
 Prowse resigned in 1852.

 In 1854 Yatala Labour Prison was established near Dry Creek, which passed from east to west through the centre of Yatala.
 The location of the prison meant inmates were able to work at the creek quarrying rock for roads and construction.

 In the first six years after the establishment of Yatala council, two pockets of land were removed from the council area to be local government areas in their own right.
 A part at the northern end was taken for the new District Council of Munno Para West The new Village of Walkerville split from Yatala on 5 July 1855.
 In November 1855 and April 1859 further portions of Yatala District Council were moved to the Village of Walkerville council.

 Baillière's South Australian gazetteer and road guide, published in 1866, contains a brief description of the Yatala council area.
-It recorded the population of the district as being 3091, the number of houses as 642, the cultivated land as being 15194 acre, and the council chair as J.W.
-Sudholtz of Gilles Plains.
+It recorded the population of the district as being 3091, the number of houses as 642, the cultivated land as being 15194 acre, and the council chair as J. W. A. Sudholz of Gilles Plains.